SleGort/datalumina-project-template/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── exploration        <- Jupyter notebooks, py files (VS Code setting: Jupyter Interactive Window).
-│                         May contain sub-folders.
-Naming │                         convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`
-│
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.